HRSD Senior Leadership

 Bruce Husselbee became Director of Engineering in July 2005.
 Before his promotion to this senior leadership position, he was a Project Manager in the HRSD Design and Construction Division for nine years.
 Mr. Husselbee previously worked in the consulting engineering field for 12 years prior to joining HRSD.
-He holds a bachelor's degree in civil engineering and a master’s degree in environmental engineering from George Washington University.
+He holds a bachelor's degree in Civil Engineering and a master's degree in Environmental Engineering from George Washington University.
 He also has completed the Kenan-Flagler Water and Wastewater Leadership Program.
-He is currently pursuing a doctorate in coastal engineering at Old Dominion University.
-He is active in a number of professional organizations including the Old Dominion University Civil and Environmental Engineering Visiting Council and the Water Environment Federation Utility Management Committee.
+He is currently pursuing a doctorate in Coastal Engineering at Old Dominion University.
+He is active in a number of professional organizations including the Old Dominion University Civil and Environmental Engineering Visiting Council and the WEF Utility Management Committee.

 Director of Finance

-Jay Bernas was named the Director of Finance in 2015.
-Before his promotion, he served as Chief of Planning and Analysis for ten years and was responsible for planning HRSD's $1.4 billion Capital Improvement Program, performing business case analyses and managing four highly technical sections: Geographic Information Systems, Data Analysis, Hydraulic Modeling and Capital Planning.
+Jay Bernas was promoted to Director of Finance in October 2015.
+Before his promotion to this position, Mr. Bernas served as Chief of Planning and Analysis for 10 years and was responsible for planning HRSD's $1.4 billion Capital Improvement Program, performing business case analyses, system capacity analyses to support regional growth and managing four technical sections: Geographic Information Systems, Data Analysis, Hydraulic Modeling and Capital Planning.
 Prior to joining HRSD, he was a project manager with the City of Virginia Beach.
-Mr. Bernas graduated from Old Dominion University in 1995 with a degree in Civil Engineering and earned his MBA from the College of William and Mary in 2013.
-He also has completed the Kenan-Flagler Water and Wastewater Leadership Program and was part of the 2008 class for Lead Hampton Roads.
-He received the George Robert House, Jr. award for young public administrators from the American Society for Public Administration in 2006 and was recognized by Inside Business as a "Top Forty under 40" in 2011.
-Appointed by the Virginia Beach City Council to serve on the Planning Commission from 2006-2013, Mr. Bernas was its Chairman for the last two years of his tenure.
-He is a member of the Dominion Virginia Power Community Advisory Council and currently serves as Chairman of the St. Gregory's the Great School Board.
+Mr. Bernas graduated from Old Dominion University in 1995 with a bachelor's degree in Civil Engineering and earned his MBA from the College of William and Mary in 2013.
+He also has completed the Kenan-Flagler Water and Wastewater Leadership Program and was part of the 2008 class for LEAD Hampton Roads.
+He received the George Robert House, Jr. Award for the young public administrator of the year from the American Society for the Public Administration in 2006 and was recognized by Inside Business as a "Top Forty under 40" in 2011.
+Appointed by the Virginia Beach City Council to serve on the Planning Commission from 2006-2013, Mr. Bernas was its Chair for the last two years of his tenure.
+He is a member of the Dominion Virginia Power Community Advisory Council and currently serves as chair of the St. Gregory the Great's School Board.

 Director of Information Technology

-Prior to his appointment in 2008, Don Corrado served as HRSD’s Chief of Information Technology for nine years.
-In that capacity he was responsible for the design and implementation of a scalable, fully-licensed, standards-based wide area network capable of supporting the various enterprise-class applications required to meet HRSD’s business needs.
-Mr. Corrado’s career includes public and private sector experience as an IT manager, enterprise solutions architect, information systems security officer, project manager and contract specialist.
-He earned a bachelor's degree from Old Dominion University and has been certified as a Master Certified NetWare Engineer, Microsoft Certified Systems Engineer and Nortel Certified Enterprise Solutions Provider, a U.S. DoD Certified Acquisition Professional and ITIL.
-He is a member of the Gartner Executive Panel, American Water Works Association and Water Environment Federation (WEF) and has completed the Kenan-Flagler Water and Wastewater Leadership Program.
+Prior to his appointment in 2008, Don Corrado served as HRSD's Chief of Information Technology for nine years.
+In that capacity he was responsible for the implementation of a scalable, fully-licensed, standards-based wide area network capable of supporting the various enterprise-class applications required to meet HRSD's business needs.
+Mr. Corrado's career includes public and private sector experience as an IT manager, enterprise solutions architect, information systems security officer, project leader and contract specialist.
+He earned a bachelor's degree from Old Dominion University and is a Master Certified NetWare Engineer, Microsoft Certified Systems Engineer and Nortel Certified Enterprise Solutions Provider.
+Mr. Corrado is also a U.S. Department of Defense Certified Acquisition Professional and Checkpoint Firewall One Certified.
+He is a member of the Gartner Executive Panel, American Water Works Association ("AWWA") and WEF and has completed the Kenan-Flagler Water and Wastewater Leadership Program.

 Director of Operations

 Steve de Mik, who was named Director of Operations in 2015, joined HRSD in 2008.
-In his previous position of Director of Finance and Chief Financial Officer, Mr. de Mik was responsible for HRSD's general financial and business functions, including financial reporting, investment portfolio, debt and risk management, and customer billing.
-A certified public accountant, he holds an MBA from the College of William and Mary and has completed the Kenan-Flagler Water and Wastewater Leadership Program.
+As Director of Operations, he leads a staff of over 500 who are responsible for the operation of HRSD's treatment plants and interceptor systems as well as various support services such as fleet management, carpentry and a machine shop.
+In his previous position as Director of Finance and Chief Financial Officer, Mr. de Mik was responsible for HRSD's general financial and business functions, including financial reporting, investment portfolio, debt and risk management, and customer billing.
+A certified public accountant, he holds a MBA from the College of William and Mary and has completed the Kenan-Flagler Water and Wastewater Leadership Program and the Virginia Natural Resources Leadership Program.
 Before joining HRSD, Mr. de Mik served for seven years as the Director of Finance and Business Services for the City of Norfolk.
 His duties in that post included managing the financial operations of the city including a pension system and a debt portfolio of approximately $1 billion using three different credit structures.
 In addition, he was responsible for the city's parking, facilities maintenance and fleet operations.
-Mr. de Mik's years of progressively responsible public and private sector experience also include positions with Knox County, TN; Knoxville, TN; Chipman and McMurray, CPA's of Hendersonville, TN; and the Comptroller of the Treasury, Division of State Audit, Nashville, TN.
+Mr. de Mik's years of public and private sector experience also include positions with Knox County, Tennessee; Knoxville, Tennessee; Chipman and McMurray, CPA of Hendersonville, Tennessee; and the Comptroller of the Treasury, Division of State Audit, Nashville, Tennessee.
 He received a bachelor's degree in accounting and business administration from Southwest Baptist University in Bolivar, Missouri.
-Mr. de Mik also serves as chairman of the board of directors for Heart for Orphans, a nonprofit organization based in Williamsburg, VA.
+Mr. de Mik also serves as the treasurer for Heart for Orphans, a nonprofit organization based in the City of Williamsburg, Virginia.

 Director of Talent Management